 For daily updates of the avalanche situation, please contact Sälen ski patrol at: +46 280 85599

-Signs are posted in the most common places where you leave SkiStar Sälen's area, including terrain classification on the map and text regarding what to consider and be aware of.
+Signs are posted in the most common places where you leave SkiStar Sälen's area.

 The points below apply to all off-piste skiing.